Search

 U.S. & Canada are the most lucrative markets for medical devices in terms of market acceptance as well as in terms of existent regulations required for necessary licenses and approvals.
 With a strong demand for high-quality medical device technologies, the U.S. and Canada markets continue to attract manufacturers worldwide.
-But tracking, decoding, and aligning with region-specific medical device Regulatory requirements, at times, poses a challenge for manufacturers, if not implemented intelligently.
+But tracking, decoding, and aligning with region-specific medical device Regulatory requirements, at times, poses a challengein medical device registration, for manufacturers, if not implemented intelligently.
 For example, U.S. requires all importing companies to appoint a registered U.S. agent to act as a connection between the company and the USFDA.

 Head quartered in Princeton, NJ, U.S., Freyr has strong capabilities in the region and provides end-to-end Regulatory support to varied classes of Medical Devices ranging from software based to In-Vitro Diagnostic (IVD) Devices.